Equality-AI-Worldie/Women_Data_NLP_Images_Support-Offense/README.md

 Data is from Reddit and YouTube

-Examples - We looked at specific case examples against women, e.g., on actresses, on women driving, gender violence, and other female-focused areas
+Examples - We looked at specific case examples against women, e.g., on actresses, on women driving, domestic abuse, and other female-focused areas